huangli712/ZenDocs/README.md

 # ZenDocs

-ZenDocs is the documentation project of the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT computation framework.
+ZenDocs is the documentation project of the Zen DFT + DMFT computation framework.
 In other words, it should not be used separately.

 This project is currently under heavy developement. **PLEASE USE IT AT YOUR OWN RISK!**

 ## Version

-v0.2.2-devel.250404
+v0.2.3-devel.250430

 ## License